 - Place a file named .env in the directory.
 The contents need to be generated with our config generator: here.

 It is critical that you store an exact copy of the .env file in a secure location.
 Your encryption and secure keys are located in this file, and you can lose access to passwords and more if this file is lost.

 - When both files are residing within the directory, run the command:

 sudo docker compose up -dto start your Hudu instance.

 - Wait for the command to execute.
 You will know it is done when you can visit your domain and see a page referring to SWAG (the name of the SSL Cert Tool we use).

-- You will now need to setup a SSL certificate for your instance.
+- You will now need to set up an SSL certificate for your instance.
 Type

 sudo docker compose downto shut down your instance.